top of page

 Where denial ignores uncomfortable truths, distortion reshapes them.
 In a world increasingly dominated by social media, the ability to craft and project a version of reality that suits internal needs has never been more accessible.
 On platforms like Instagram and TikTok, distortion isn’t just a primitive coping strategy—it’s a tool for personal branding.
 Individuals reshape their external realities, filtering out imperfections and amplifying successes, all in the service of a more palatable public image.
 While distortion can provide temporary emotional relief, it often leads to a disconnection from reality that hinders genuine personal growth.

-Psychologically, distortion in defense mechanisms operates by grossly altering one’s perception of the world to meet emotional needs.
+Psychologically, distortion in defense mechanisms operates through unconscious processes by grossly altering one’s perception of the world to meet emotional needs.
 For instance, someone who fails at a task may distort the situation by blaming external factors—“The system is rigged against me” or “That test wasn’t fair”—rather than confronting their own role in the outcome.
 In the long term, distortion becomes an impediment to problem-solving, as it masks the real issues and prevents individuals from taking responsibility.
 Social media culture, with its emphasis on perfection, exacerbates this trend, encouraging users to adopt distorted views of both themselves and others, ultimately reinforcing maladaptive defense mechanisms.

 Projection and Passive Aggression in the Social Media Echo Chamber